OCA/sale-workflow/sale_invoice_blocking/README.rst

 To configure this module, you need to:

 #.
-Go to 'Sales > Configuration > Sales > Invoicing block reasons'.
+Go to 'Sales > Configuration > Sales Orders > Invoicing block reasons'.
 #.
 Create the different reasons that can lead to block the invoices of a
    sales order.